Jiu Ge: Lord in the Clouds

 The second Jiu ge poetic piece addresses another deity ("Yun-zhong jun").

 Xiang deity (two titles)

 The third and fourth Jiu ge poetic pieces involve a deity, male, female, singular or plural: the Chinese is not marked for number or gender ("Xiang jun" and "Xiang fu-ren").

 Master of Fate (two titles)

 The fifth and sixth Jiu ge poetic pieces involve a deity singular or plural: the Chinese is not clear as to whether the "lesser" and "greater" in the titles refers to a distinction between the two Siming (Master of Fate) poems or if it refers to a distinction between two Siming, Masters of Fate ("Xiang jun" and "Xiang fu-ren").

 East Lord

 The seventh Jiu ge poetic piece addresses involves the deity "Dong jun".

 River Earl

 The eighth Jiu ge poetic piece involves another deity ("Hebo").

 Mountain Spirit

-The ninth Jiu ge poetic piece addresses another deity ("Shan gui").
+The ninth Jiu ge poetic piece addresses the Shan gui which is literally "Mountain Spirit", but here she is rather a Mountain Goddess, wearing clothing of climbing-fig vine and a girdle of dodder (or hanging moss).
+She is possibly to be identified with the Wushan Mountain goddess, Yaoji, and this "lovesick fairy queen" of the mount is presumably "waiting for King Xiang of Chu".
+She is depicted as "riding a red leopard and holding a wen li (patterned wildcat, 文貍)", or perhaps rather riding a fragrant car drawn by these "leopards".